Campbell Hill (New South Wales)

-Campbell Hill (formerly Mount Campbell) is a mountain located in Piggabeen, New South Wales (NSW), Australia.
+Campbell Hill (formerly Mount Campbell) is a mountain located in Piggabeen, New South Wales, Australia.
 It is located in the region of the Tweed Shire in the state of New South Wales, in the eastern part of the country, 900 km north of the capital, Canberra, approximately 107 km from Brisbane and 24 km from Surfers Paradise.
 Campbell Hill is approximately 123 m above sea level.
-Piggabeen is situated in the hinterland approximately 5 km behind the Gold Coast Highway and the Gold Coast International and Domestic Airport.
+Piggabeen is situated in the hinterland approximately 5 km behind the Gold Coast Highway and the Gold Coast Airport.
 Piggabeen and its valley adjoins Currumbin Valley in Queensland.

 The terrain around Campbell Hill is flat to hilly and the mount faces to the northeast.
 From the top of Campbell Hill you can capture views of the Pacific Ocean, Surfers Paradise, the Gold Coast Airport, the township of Coolangatta that are all within Queensland and also Fingal Head in New South Wales.
-Campbell Hill is situated approximately 6 km directly inland from Bilinga Beach on the Gold Coast.
+Campbell Hill is situated approximately 6 km directly inland from Bilinga on the Gold Coast.

 The nearest society, Tweed Heads, is 7.4 km east of Campbell Hill.
 Campbell Hill is approximately 10 minutes drive from Coolangatta and Tweed Heads.
 Gold Coast swimming and surfing beaches such as Kirra, Greenmount, and Rainbow Bay are also close by.

 The area around Campbell Hill consists mainly large acreage homesites.
 Campbell Hill is located approximately 1.2 km from the southern entrance of the recently approved (May 2011) Cobaki Lakes development.
 This is a large scale residential development that will eventually hold up 5,500 dwellings, and up to 12,000 people.